Important notes on Walbro carburetors

-Top 80 ONLY – CAUTION When removing the carburetor, always check the torque on the reed valve body screws.
+All engines with an internal pulse e.g. Top 80, newer Moster 185's – CAUTION When removing the carburetor, always check the torque on the reed valve body screws.
 If they are loose, the valve body will leak and the fuel pump will not work properly, lowering the fuel pressure and leaning out the engine.
-Correct torque is 2.5 Nm (22 in lb).
+Correct torque for the Top 80 is 2.5 Nm (22 in lb) other engines will be similar.
 If they are loose, remove them and apply blue threadlock and reinstall.
 (Brake cleaner and air must be used to remove traces of oil from the screws and internal threads.)
 If you have any suspicion that your reed valve is not properly sealed to the crankcase, see the reed valve page for help.

 5. Additional jet inside the WG-8

 The WG-8 has an additional "side jet" that is active from the midrange to full throttle.
 In this photo of the idle progression hole well, it is the brass jet to the right with the tiny hole.
 It allows fuel in the ML diaphragm cavity to flow directly into the throat.
 On the other hand, fuel for the nozzle jet and the idle circuit all goes through the fixed main jet.
 The location of the hole in the throat is closer to the throttle shaft than the other idle progression holes which makes the fuel flow less sensitive to the throttle position.
 Through testing it was discovered that it is for smooth acceleration from idle/low midrange to 1/2 throttle and more.
 If this jet is plugged, the engine will likely stall when accelerating, regardless of the idle jet setting.
 The jet adds just enough fuel into the engine during this early stage of operation.
 It is possible to get through the midrange to 1/2 throttle and more if the throttle is pumped with this jet plugged.
 Do not modify this jet.